-In the following century, guns stood out in a separate corps, and the position of "senior over the cannon" - general of the artillery.
-Influential magnates began to establish private mansions just in residences.
-At the request of Radziwill, the Orphan foreign master poured a series of cannons of special decor in Nesvizh, each of which had its own name.
-He decorated the "hydra" with a monster with wings and seven heads.
+In the following century, guns stood out in a separate corps, and the position of "senior over the cannon" - general of the artillery - appeared.
+Influential magnates began to establish private cannon factories just in their residences.
+At the request of Mikalaj Radziwill Sirotka, a foreign master made a series of cannons of special decor in Niasvizh, each having its own name.
+He decorated the "Hydra" with a monster with wings and seven heads.

 In the field battle, the cannons of the Grand Duchy first distinguished themselves near Orsha - with their help Kanstancin Astrozhski managed to change the course of the battle unexpectedly for the enemy.
 Guns were fired not very often - loading, cleaning and cooling the barrel took time - but accurately.
 And far away: the nucleus usually flew about three hundred meters.
 In addition, the very appearance of this weapon often forced the enemy to press the head into the shoulders, waste militant passion and flee the field.

 In 1650, the Belarusian scientist Kazimir Siemianovich published the book "The Great Art of Artillery", which was translated from Latin into French, German, English and became a handbook for European artillerymen.